Wangjw6/LLMob/README.md

 If you would like to cite our work, please use:

 ```
-@article{jiawei2024large,
+@article{wang2024large,
   title={Large language models as urban residents: An llm agent framework for personal mobility generation},
-  author={JIAWEI, WANG and Jiang, Renhe and Yang, Chuang and Wu, Zengqing and Shibasaki, Ryosuke and Koshizuka, Noboru and Xiao, Chuan and others},
+  author={Wang, Jiawei and Jiang, Renhe and Yang, Chuang and Wu, Zengqing and Onizuka, Makoto and Shibasaki, Ryosuke and Koshizuka, Noboru and Xiao, Chuan},
-  journal={Advances in Neural Information Processing Systems},
-  volume={37},
-  pages={124547--124574},
+  journal={arXiv preprint arXiv:2402.14744},
   year={2024}
 }
 ```